Learning high-dimensional directed acyclic graphs with latent and selection variables: Consistency of FCI and RFCI in sparse high-dimensional settings

-Assumption (A3') is stronger than assumption (A3), since the skeleton after Step 1 of the RFCI algorithm is identical to the skeleton after Step 2 of the FCI algorithm, and since the adjacency set is contained in Possible-D-SEP by definition.
-This stricter sparsity assumption is needed for the additional conditional independence tests in Step 3 of the FCI algorithm.
+Assumption (A3$'$) is stronger than assumption (A3), since the skeleton after Step 1 of the RFCI algorithm is identical to the skeleton after Step 2 of the FCI algorithm, and since the adjacency set is contained in Possible-D-SEP by definition.
+(In fact, one can construct sequences of graphs in which the maximum size of the adjacency sets is fixed, but the maximum size of the Possible-D-SEP sets grows linearly with the number of vertices.)
+The stricter assumption (A3$'$) is needed for the additional conditional independence tests in Step 3 of the FCI algorithm. \begin{theo} Assume \textup{(A1)--(A5)} with \textup{(A3$'$)} instead of \textup{(A3)}.
+Consider one of the sample versions of FCI, FCI$_{\mathrm{path}}$, CFCI, CFCI$_{\mathrm{path}}$, SCFCI or SCFCI$_{\mathrm{path}}$, and denote its output by $\mathcal{C}^{*}_{n}(\alpha_n)$.
+Denote the true underlying FCI-PAG by $\mathcal{C}_n$.
+Then there exists a~sequence $\alpha_n \rightarrow0$ $(n \rightarrow\infty)$ and a~constant $0<C<\infty$ such that